codedazur/toolkit/packages/cdk-static-site/README.md

 ### Index Pages (Default)

 This is the default rewrite mode.
-It assumes that ambiguous requests are directory paths and rewrite them to that directory's `index.html` file.
+It assumes that ambiguous requests are directory paths and rewrites them to that directory's `index.html` file.

 ```ts
 new StaticSite({